mgorsk1/trino/docs/src/main/sphinx/admin/event-listeners-openlineage.md

     used with exponential backoff.
   - `1m`

+* - openlineage-event-listener.trino-host
+  - Trino hostname.
+Will be used to render Job Namespace.
+  - `localhost`

-* - openlineage-event-listener.namespace
+* - openlineage-event-listener.trino-port
-  - Namespace that will be used to annotate job facet.
-If not provided, query environment will be used.
+  - Trino port.
+Will be used to render Job Namespace.
-  - `Optional.empty()`
+  - `8080`

 * - openlineage-event-listener.facets-metadata-enabled
   - Should Trino Metadata facet be included into run facet.